-Garrett, who is L. Neil Williams Professor of Law at Duke University School of Law, where he directs the Wilson Center for Science and Justice, will be joined by Erica J. Suter, director of the Innocence Project at UBalt School of Law, to discuss this important topic.
+On July 13, 2021, Garrett, who is L. Neil Williams Professor of Law at Duke University School of Law, where he directs the Wilson Center for Science and Justice, was joined by Erica J. Suter, director of the Innocence Project at UBalt School of Law, to discuss this important topic.

-UB Law Prof. Colin Starger will moderate the discussion
+UB Law Prof. Colin Starger moderated the discussion